vlngf/OilMetagenomesDB/documentation/libraries/README.md

   data as possible (i.e. should start with `ERR` or `SRR`).
 - If non-NCBI/ENA, use as close to sequencing run-level as possible.
   - For example, use the unique file name (without file suffix).

 > ⚠️ Mandatory value

-## file_Type

-> 🦠 host-associated single genome only!

-- Contents of downloadable file
-- Some groups upload only mapped reads to the organism of interest's reference genome.
-This is specified here alongside the file format (e.g. `fastq_all`, or `mapped_all`).

-> ⚠️ Mandatory value